trevordbunch/cis411_lab0/labreports/LAB_LAHardman.md

 - What do the various sections on the config file do?

-  The version sections of the config file specifiy what version of the applications you want to test the code for.
+  The version sections of the config file specify what version of the applications you want to test the code for.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?